rizveeerprojects/Bangla-Sentences/README.md

 # Bangla-Sentences
-There are about 1 crore Bangla preocessed sentences collected from various domains like Sachalayoton,prothom alo comments, jugantor.
-Main Contributors of these data collection are Muntasir Wahed, Redwan Ahmed Rizvee.
+This github project consists of about 1 crore bangla sentences collected from various resources like Sachalayoton, prothom alo comments, jugantor etc. Main contributors of this project is Muntasir Wahed, Redwan Ahmed Rizvee.
+This work was done for Natural Language Processing Lab of CSEDU in session 2017-18 under the supervision of Dr. Mohammad Shoyaib and Dr. Muhammad Asif Hossain Khan.
+Contributors express special gratitude to Al Zihad Tiash and Fahim Arefin, two alumni of CSEDU for helping in various situations.